iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 15: April 20, 2019 Saturday

+**Today's Progress**: Started to read up on SQL, but main focus is on my assignment called User-Signup.
+It includes forms, validation, templates, html, and Python.

+**Thoughts**: I think it's possible to complete this by Monday.
+I'm a bit behind.
+This challenge has helped me stay focused.
+Based on my thoughts during the tutorials, I'm surprised that I feel so confident.
+But I do.
+If I continue to work hard I think I got this.

 ### Day 14: April 19, 2019 Friday

 **Today's Progress**: Crash course in templates.
 Template Extensions. render_template method.